XXXXX [draft in progress]

 Steinbeck: A Life in Letters

-A streamlet in sunlight among stones of a quiet sandy beach, moving at its own peaceful pace and always being there
+A streamlet in sunlight among stones of a quiet sandy beach, moving at its own peaceful pace and never going away

 Bashfulness and apathy are a tough husk in which a delicate organization is protected from premature ripening. . . .
-Respect the naturalangsamkeit [German for the slowness of natural development] which hardens the ruby in a million years, and works in duration, in which Alps and Andes come and go as rainbows. . . .
+Respect the naturalangsamkeit which hardens the ruby in a million years, and works in duration, in which Alps and Andes come and go as rainbows. . . .
 Let us approach our friend with an audacious trust in the truth of his heart, in the breadth, impossible to be overturned, of his foundations.

 . . .
 When they are real, they are not glass threads or frost-work, but the solidest thing we know.